Giona2/Homework-Organizer/README.md

 ---

 Once you have the order of your classes right you should then add assignments you have to complete.
-You can do this by inserting the `a` (*a*dd the assignment) command, the class tag, and the name of the assignment
+You can do this by inserting the `a` (**A**dd the assignment) command, the class tag, and the name of the assignment

 *For simplicity, the name of the assignment is interpretted as all the content after the class tag.
 IE, you do not have to place the assignment's name between quotes for it to register.
 This will actually result in undesired behavior*
 ```bash